hnewbold/hotel_reviews_sentiment_analysis/README.md

 )

 ```
+- **learning_rate=2e-5**: The learning rate of 2e-5 was selected based on best practices for fine-tuning BERT models.
+BERT models are typically sensitive to learning rate changes, and 2e-5 is often found to be optimal for achieving a balance between training speed and model performance, minimizing the risk of overshooting the minimum loss.

+- **per_device_train_batch_size=16 & per_device_eval_batch_size=16**: A batch size of 16 was selected as it is a common convention for BERT models, striking a balance between training efficiency and memory usage.

+- **num_train_epochs=5**: BERT models typically converge quickly, often within a few epochs, but the model was allowed to train for up to 5 epochs to ensure thorough learning of the data's underlying patterns.
+An early stopping parameter was also incorporated to halt training if the model achieved optimal performance in fewer epochs.

+- **weight_decay=0.01**: Weight decay is applied to prevent overfitting by penalizing large weights.
+A value of 0.01 is a common choice in fine-tuning tasks, particularly with pre-trained models like BERT, where it helps maintain generalization while still allowing the model to adapt to the specific dataset.

+- **evaluation_strategy='epoch' & save_strategy='epoch'**: These settings ensure that the model is evaluated and checkpoints are saved at the end of every epoch.
+This allows continuous monitoring of the model's performance and ensures that the best version of the model, as judged by its performance on the evaluation set, is saved for future use.

+- **logging_steps=10: By setting logging_steps=10**, the model’s performance metrics are logged every 10 steps during training.
+This frequent logging helps monitor the training process closely, providing insights into how the model is learning over time.

+- **save_total_limit=1 & load_best_model_at_end=True**: These parameters are used to manage the storage of model checkpoints. **save_total_limit=1** ensures that only the most recent checkpoint is saved, conserving disk space. **load_best_model_at_end=True** ensures that the best-performing model, based on evaluation metrics, is loaded at the end of training, rather than just the final epoch's model.

 ## Training the model
 The following code defines the Trainer for fine-tuning the BERT model, incorporating early stopping to prevent overfitting